-If you have plans to take a tent somewhere or go to a cabin, drive a motorhome, pull a trailer somewhere, that’s awesome but I don’t have any of those.
+If you have plans to take a tent somewhere or go to a cabin, drive a motorhome, or pull a trailer somewhere, that’s awesome but I don’t have any of those options.
 My home is stocked with food and water for Mark and myself.

 Stock Your Kitchen

 Here are just a few ideas to remind us all to be prepared before we have to be prepared.
 We will not be caught off guard, right?
 Yes, disasters happen, but if our kitchen is stocked with food and water, we can survive.